unchecked9/youtube-transcript/README.md

 Here we will use a module called pipenv.
 So what you will want to do is go to folder where this README is at and then open up a powershell there.
 What you will do next is run the command
 $ pip install pipenv
-This will install this module and then now we will use it by running this command next
+This will install this module and then now we will use it by running this command next \n
 $ virtualenv .
 This command will actually set up the environment for us to use.
 Now that it is set up you will run this to activate the virtualenv
 $ .\Scripts\activate